 Thankfully we can guide our families through the month of November so everyone comes out the other end reasonably intact.

-Andrea Loewen Nair is a former teacher & psychotherapist, now Head of School of Infinity School in London, Ontario Canada.
-She specializes in the connection between parents and their children.
+Andrea Loewen Nair is a former teacher & psychotherapist and founder of Infinity School in London, Ontario Canada.
+She specializes in the connection between parents and their children and also teacher-coaching.
 She has been our most-read writer at YMC for 2013, 2014 and 2015!
-Andrea's parenting help can be found here and through her website where you'll find parenting resources like the Taming Tantrums online book and I Feel Like A Bear! feelings flashcards.
+Andrea's parenting and teaching help can be found here and on her social media.

 Raising young children is hard work.
 We all have days that are harder than others (as do our children).
 Sometimes the weather keeps us stuck inside, the babies keep crying, and the toddlers keep hitting.
 Sometimes we're at our parenting best, and sometimes we're not.